Based on Toby Huff, The Rise of Early Modern Science (Cambridge University Press, 1993).

 The answers to these questions have to do with social structures, not with science itself.
 Joseph Ben-David has argued that

 the persistence of a social activity over long periods of time, regardless of changes in the actors, depends on the emergence of roles to carry on the activity and on the understanding and positive evaluation (“legitimization”) of these roles by some social group.1

-As an example, there are men who dress up in strange costumes and take part in faked fights.
+Ben-David called this process “institutionalization.”
+As an example, consider the men who dress up in strange costumes and take part in faked fights.
 This activity has persisted for longer than I would have thought possible because society has a role for these people (WWF superstar), and because a social group (the fans) provides a positive evaluation of their behaviour (goes bonkers).
 The strange dressing / fake fighting combo has been “institutionalized” and will persist for as long as fans buy the tickets and raise the rafters.